 SOUTH CAROLINA COTTAGE FOOD LAWS – Foods That Are Allowed

+Beginning in 2022, South Carolina allows all non-potentially hazardous foods to be sold.
 The following are examples of products allowed to be made from your home.
-Keep in mind that some items, for example… breads like focaccia bread are not allowed.
+Keep in mind that some items are still not allowed.

 - Baked candy